Rabies: Epidemiology

 In 2010, an estimated 26,000 people died from rabies, down from 54,000 in 1990.
 The majority of the deaths occurred in Asia and Africa.
 As of 2015, India (approximately 20,847), followed by China (approximately 6,000) and the Democratic Republic of the Congo (5,600), had the most cases.
 A 2015 collaboration between the World Health Organization, World Organization of Animal Health (OIE), Food and Agriculture Organization of the United Nation (FAO), and Global Alliance for Rabies Control has a goal of eliminating deaths from rabies by 2030.

 India

 India has the highest rate of human rabies in the world, primarily because of stray dogs, whose number has greatly increased since a 2001 law forbade the killing of dogs.
 Effective control and treatment of rabies in India is hindered by a form of mass hysteria known as puppy pregnancy syndrome (PPS).
-Dog bite victims with PPS, male as well as female, become convinced that puppies are growing inside them, and often seek help from faith healers rather than medical services.
+Dog bite victims with PPS, male as well as female, become convinced that puppies are growing inside them and often seek help from faith healers rather than medical services.
 An estimated 20,000 people die every year from rabies in India, more than a third of the global total.

+Africa

+Africa bears a large share of the global burden of human rabies.
+The World Health Organization estimates that about 21,476 people die from dog-mediated rabies in Africa each year, although the true number is uncertain because rabies is substantially underreported and underdiagnosed.
+Dogs account for up to 99% of human rabies transmission, with the disease disproportionately affecting children and poor rural populations with limited access to post-exposure prophylaxis.
+Countries with substantial reported or estimated burdens include Nigeria, the Democratic Republic of the Congo, Ethiopia, Mozambique, Madagascar and Tanzania.
+Mass vaccination of dogs, together with improved access to post-exposure treatment, is considered the principal means of preventing human deaths and achieving the global goal of eliminating dog-mediated human rabies by 2030.